shawnmckinney/wicket-sample/ENABLE-FORTRESS-README.md

  After completing the fortress ten minute guide, this step should be familiar to you.
 It is where the fortress runtime is connected with a remote ldap server.

 7. Edit WicketApplication.java
+ Tell wicket about fortress sessions and objects.
     * uncomment fortress session override
+ Here we override app’s wicket session with a new one that can hold onto fortress session and perms:
  ```java
 	// TODO STEP 7a: uncomment save fortress session to wicket session:
 	@Override